Lemanja/projects/how-to-guides.md

     Finally, you can fill up the engine with fresh, clean **engine oil**, be sure to fill the required amount through the **oil cap** at the top of the engine.
     > Do not spill any oil over the other engine parts.

-    Once you have filled your engine with the required amount of oil, check the oil dipstick - it should be slightly above the *MAX* symbol.
+    Once you have filled your engine with the required amount of oil, replace the oil cap's lid and check the oil dipstick - it should be slightly above the *MAX* symbol.

 7. **Time to Start the Engine**